Configure Azure AD role settings in Privileged Identity Management

 Require approval to activate

 If setting multiple approvers, approval completes as soon as one of them approves or denies.
-You can't require approval from at least two users.
+You can't force approval from a second or subsequent approver.
 To require approval to activate a role, follow these steps.

 Check the Require approval to activate check box.